pateldeev/cs480Patel/PA10/README.md

 ```

 ## General Comments
 This is a fully functional pinball game.
-The you are given 3 lives and score 100 points for hitting the cylindirical bumpers and 25 points for hitting the rectangular bumpers at the top.
+You are given 3 lives and score 100 points for hitting the cylindirical bumpers and 25 points for hitting the rectangular bumpers at the top.
 You can launch the ball by pressing 'b'.

 ## Extra Credit
 For extra credit, we had an extra spotlight that follows the ball around as it moves.
 This spotlight is in addition to the other two spotlights.